DougBeney/jekyll-pug/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+**How to create a development environment for contributing to this plugin:**

+1. Clone the repo
+2. Run the command `bundle` in terminal.
+3. CD into the `test-site/` directory.
+4. Run `jekyll serve`

+**"What code do I modify?"**

+The code you should modify is in the `lib/` directory.

+- `lib/jekyll-pug.rb` is the render code for regular pages you have in the root directory of your project.
+- `lib/tags/pug_partial.rb` is the file that overwrites Jekyll's `include` tag.
+- `lib/jekyll-pug/ext/convertible.rb` re-opens the layout class.
+In most cases you shouldn't have to modify this.